 Why Journal Your Travels and Your Life?

 Indeed!
-Why journal your travel or your life?
+Why document your travel or journal your life?

 I have been journaling diligently for over forty years and the information, memories, and experiences are a treasure.